Independence Day (Malaysia): Themes

+Reception

-The 2012 theme proved to be controversial, as it was seen by many Malaysians to be a political slogan rather than a patriotic one (Janji Ditepati was Najib Razak's campaign jingle in the run-up to the 2013 elections).
+The 2012 theme proved to be controversial, as it was seen by many Malaysians to be a political slogan rather than a patriotic one (Janji Ditepati, which meant "Promises Fulfilled", was Najib Razak's campaign jingle in the run-up to the 2013 elections).
 The official "logo" was also ridiculed for its unconventional design.
 A video of the theme song uploaded on YouTube (with lyrics penned by Rais Yatim) garnered an overwhelming number of "dislikes" because of its overtly political content, which had nothing to do with the spirit of independence.
 The video has since been taken down.

 The 2020 Malaysia Prihatin theme had been chosen because of the COVID-19 pandemic and in recognition of the caring and concerned of all Malaysian.
 In 2021, despite the theme and logo remained the same, but the theme song changed from Malaysia Prihatin (sung by Aliff Satar, Syamel, Siti Sarah, and Aina Abdul for original version, and Ernie Zakri for symphony version) to Menang Bersama (sung by Faizal Tahir), symbolizing the National Recovery Plan (Pelan Pemulihan Negara) theme, Malaysia Menang Bersama (English: Malaysia Winning Together).

-2022 marks the first ever parade to be held after 2 years of hiatus caused by the pandemic, which was themed Keluarga Malaysia Teguh Bersama.
+2022 marks the first parade to be held after 2 years of hiatus caused by the pandemic, which was themed Keluarga Malaysia Teguh Bersama.
 A number of nearly 20,000 participants of various contingents involved in the parade.

-Google doodle

-On 31 August 2019, Google celebrated Malaysia's Independence Day, the 'Hari Merdeka' with a Doodle depicting Malaysia's national flower.
-The accompanying write up read as, "Today's Doodle depicts Malaysia's national flower in honor of Malaysia's Independence Day, known locally as Hari Merdeka.
-On this day in 1957, the Federation of Malaya became a sovereign state after many years of British rule.
-Tunku Abdul Rahman, Malaysia's first Chief Minister, read an official declaration at Kuala Lumpur's Stadium Merdeka before a crowd of some 20,000 people."
+In 2023, the theme for Malaysia's Independence Day is 'Malaysia Madani: Determination in Unity, Fulfilling Hope'.
+The theme was selected to strengthen the spirit of unity and to achieve the shared aspirations for a stronger Malaysia by government of Anwar Ibrahim.